 Stingray Class and Seahorse Class

 Reading with your child as frequently as possible is a great idea.
-Try and complete your child's bookmark to record your reading sessions so we can celebrate your child's achievements in a year group assembly where reading certificates will be handed out.
+Try and complete your child's bookmark to record your reading sessions so we can celebrate their achievements in a year group assembly where reading certificates will be handed out.
 In class, the children will have plenty of opportunities to read books picked from their class collections.
-The library books are not being accessed at the moment but we are now using online texts from 'Epic Reading' that the children thoroughly enjoy.
+We also use online texts from 'Epic Reading' that the children thoroughly enjoy.
 You can access 'Epic Reading' at home.
-As part of English curriculum we share a range of lovely books linked to our topic.
+As part of English curriculum, we share a range of lovely books linked to our topic.
 The work we complete on the texts will develop the children's ability to read for meaning.
 The reading books your child takes home are linked to Monster Phonics.
 The children are familiar with the Monster Phonics characters.
 These characters are colour-coded and so are words in the reading books.
 You can also access Monster Phonics online too.